dadrox/sbt-junit/README.md

 This is an implementation of the testing-interface for SBT, that focuses on making junit test output useful.

-Most output is suppressed, and more can enabled, if desired.
+Most output is suppressed, and more can be enabled, if desired.

 ## Usage

 ### Dependency

-Add `"com.dadrox" %% "sbt-junit" % "0.1" % "test"` to your dependencies.
+Add `"com.dadrox" % "sbt-junit" % "0.2" % "test"` to your dependencies.

 ### Add to your build